Credit Card Icon

 • Gradual loss of peripheral vision: This is typically the first noticeable sign, leading to a constricted field of vision often described as tunnel vision.

-• Halos around lights: Some people experience visual disturbances, such as halos or rainbow-colored circles surrounding bright lights, which can be disorienting.
+• Halos around lights: Some individuals experience visual disturbances, such as halos or rainbow-colored circles surrounding bright lights, which can be disorienting.
 Halos are often more pronounced in dim or dark settings and can indicate deeper issues, making it essential to consult a professional.

 Explore Treatment Options for POAG